CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/getting-started-page-migrate-windows-servers-to-azure-hol.md

    ![](./Images/GSno.png)

-8. Now you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+8. Now you will see the Azure Portal Dashboard.
+Click on **Resource groups** from the Navigate panel to see the resource groups.

      ![](Images/RG.png "Resource groups")

 9. Confirm you have all resource groups present as shown below.

      ![](Images/RG1.png "Resource groups")

 ## Support Contact

 The CloudLabs support team is available 24/7, 365 days a year, via email and live chat to ensure seamless assistance at any time.
 We offer dedicated support channels tailored specifically for both learners and instructors, ensuring that all your needs are promptly and efficiently addressed.